-- Upper and lower berth by night
+- Seating by day transformed into and upper and lower beds by night

 - Newly upgraded bedding, pillows, towels and linens